Tikamin557/Ts-Core/README.md

 > **Players:** You only need to install this mod if another mod lists it as a requirement.

+> [!IMPORTANT]
+> **🚧 Work in Progress**
+>
+>The documentation and guides are currently being written and expanded.
+Additional examples, API >references, and tutorials will be added over time.

 ---

 ## ✨ Features